 One thing to look out for are your Achievements.
 According to Microsoft’s support article on the subject, the Xbox One only has a limited cache for storing Achievements that you’ve unlocked.
 As such, the company recommends users frequently connect their console to Xbox Live if they’re worried about losing any Achievements.
 Unfortunately, the company doesn’t reveal how many Achievements can be stored.

-Good luck playing Xbox One games offline.
+Good luck playing Xbox One games without Internet.
 It might have taken a tidal wave of negative feedback for Microsoft to make this possible, but it’s definitely a good thing the feature got added in the end.